PlasmaPy/plasmapy.github.io/pages/meetings/office_hours.md

 new feature or want to start an affiliated package?

-If so, then **please join us for informal PlasmaPy "office" hours on Thursdays at 19 UTC (2 pm EST / 11 am PST)**.
+If so, then **please join us for informal PlasmaPy "office" hours on Thursdays at 2 pm ET / 11 am PT**.
 We will meet using this [Zoom link].
 Any last minute changes will be announced in PlasmaPy's [chat room].